fahadimaduddin/fahadimaduddin/README.md

 # Hello folks!👋

 My name is Fahad Imaduddin.
 I am a Fullstack Engineer.
-I am from Pakistan, lives in Karachi,Pakistan and working at Systems Limited.
+I am from Pakistan, lives in Karachi Pakistan and working at Systems Limited.

 ## 🔧 Langueages & Tools